Sparklytical/VivaldiAutoMod/README.md

 ## Features -
 - No need to remove the mods you do not need from the `Mods` folder.
-Just install it and in settings you will find the option to disable the mods you do not want or the one you want.
+Just install it and in settings, you will find the option to disable the mods you do not want or the one you want.
-- Since you might find all mods activated at once in first start, disable them all, restart browser then enable then one by one.
+- Since you might find all mods activated at once in the first start, disable them all, restart browser then enable then one by one.

 ![enter image description here](https://github.com/EvilSpark/VivaldiAutoMod/blob/master/image.png?raw=true)